PRIMOS: Internals

-One feature of PRIMOS was that it, like UNIX, was largely written in a high level language (with callable assembly language library functions available).
+One feature of PRIMOS was that it, like MULTICS, was largely written in a high level language (with callable assembly language library functions available).
 At first, this language was FORTRAN IV, which was an odd choice from a pure computer science standpoint: no pointers, no native string type, etc. FORTRAN was, however, the language most known to engineers, and engineers were a big market for Prime in their early years.

 The unusual choice of FORTRAN for the OS programming language had to do with the people who founded Prime.
 They had worked for Honeywell on a NASA project.
 FORTRAN was the language they had used both at NASA and, for many of them, at MIT.
 This connection with Honeywell extended to the point that the original Prime computers were compatible with Honeywell Series 16 minicomputers.

-Honeywell, at that time, was uninterested in minicomputers, so they left and founded Prime, "taking" the code with them.
+Honeywell at that time was uninterested in minicomputers, so a group of employees left and founded Prime in 1972, "taking" the code with them.
 They developed hardware optimized to run FORTRAN, including machine instructions that directly implemented FORTRAN's distinctive 3-way branch operation.

 Since Prime's hardware did not perform byte addressing, there was no impetus to create a C compiler.
 Late models of the hardware were eventually modified to support I-mode, and programs compiled in C.

 Later, at version 16, a version of PL/I, called PL/P, became the high level language of choice within PRIMOS, and the PL/P and, later Modula-2, languages were used in the Kernel.
 Furthermore, some new PRIMOS utilities were written in SP/L, which was similar to PL/P.